puckdoug/zpdatafetch/README.md

 zpdatafetch comes with a command-line tool named zpdata.
 This can be used to fetch data directly from zwiftpower.
 It sends the json response to stdout.
 It also acts as a guide for how to use the library in your own program.

 For both command-line and library usage, you will need to have a zwiftpower account.
-You will need set up your credentials in the keyring.
-This can be done using the following commands:
+You will need set up your credentials in your system keyring.
+This can be done using the following commands from they python keyring library (installed as part of zpdatafetch if not already available on your system):

 ```sh
 keyring set zpdatafetch username
 keyring set zpdatafetch password
 ```

+In principle, the library can use alternate backend keyrings, but this is not tested so far.
+At the moment, only the system keyring is used.
+See [the keyring docs](https://keyring.readthedocs.io/en/latest/) for more details on how to use the keyring and keyring library for your system.

 ### Command-line example